 Tax Increment Financing

 The City of Perry uses Tax Increment Financing (TIF) by capturing a portion of the increased tax revenue created by improvements that result in new taxable property valuation.
 The new revenue may be redirected to reduce the cost of infrastructure improvements or as a tax rebate to a business.
+Please note that TIF has both categorical and geographic requirements; not all projects will qualify.

 The Industrial Property Tax Exemption incentive provides a phasing-in of the increase in taxable property valuation as a result of a business' investment in Perry.
 Tax exemption is provided according to the following scale: